jsulopzs/resolving-pandas-dataframe-exercises/README.md

   2. Curiosity x Learning Solutions

 The `*solution.ipynb` file contains the development of the solution for the challenge.
 While you go through the notebook, you will encounter clickable yellow cells which opens a new notebook to understand a Curious Concept about Python you may not understand.

+You must download the repository to make the clickable link work.